Being a Mexico City digital nomad long-term wasn’t in my plans, but it certainly became a “happy accident.”

-Mexico packs quite a hefty punch of things a wanderer can see and do; pyramids, cenotes, beaches and fascinating manmade wonders from Mexico’s hotpot of history thanks to Aztec culture, Mayan culture, Toltec culture – Mexico has more than enough.
+Mexico packs quite a hefty punch of things a wanderer can see and do; pyramids, cenotes, beaches and fascinating famous landmarks in Mexico thanks to Aztec culture, Mayan culture, and Toltec culture – Mexico has more than enough.

 I could probably travel here for my full 6-month tourist visa and still miss out on a lot.

 Mexico City plays bridesmaid to only Paris to the most museums within a city (if that’s your kind of thing) and don’t even get me started on their festivals!
 Mexicans know how to put on a party and the desire to experience them and also see more of Mexico is a solid reason to visit Mexico City.

 4. Mexican Food (It’s Not What We Think it Is)